Point Cook: Internet

 Selected areas of Point Cook are currently taking part in Telstra's FTTP broadband network.
 Up to 1,500 Point Cook homes now have access to a download capacity of up to 100 Mbit/s.
-This will involve replacement of the copper with fiber line to the home.
+This will involve replacement of the copper with fibre line to the home.
 This delivers Internet, digital free-to-air TV, Foxtel from Telstra and multiple HomeLine services all from one cable with no need for rooftop antennas or dishes.
 Telstra has also recently introduced ADSL 2+ to several areas of Point Cook.

 Outside of areas with Fibre to the Premises (FTTP), Internet services in Point Cook are considered by most residents to be well below that expected of a developing suburb.
 Many residents are unable to obtain ADSL services (either v1 or v2) due to the limited capacity of the local Point Cook telephone exchange to provide these services.
 Also, due to the design of the copper telephone network in Point Cook, many residents are on RIMs not suitably provisioned for ADSL, restricting their Internet services to dial-up, or wireless technologies such as 3G.
 HFC cable services are not available in the suburb.

 During 2018, much of Point Cook was connected to the National Broadband Network.
 Most homes are connected to the NBN via FTTC.
 Fibre to the Curb allows network speeds of up to 100 M/bits.
 However, NBNCo says future upgrades to FTTC may allow network speeds of up to 1 G/bit in the coming years.